Cheapdentalimplants

 What are the causes of dental bone loss?

 Jawbone loss most often occurs as a result of periodontal disease or after the loss of several teeth that have not been replaced.
 Periodontitis is a gum disease.
-Poor oral hygiene can contribute to the development of jawbone loss, especially when combined with factors like genetic predisposition or advanced age.
-Oral Hygiene If this inflammation is not treated in time, it develops further into periodontitis, which ultimately leads to the breakdown of the jawbone.
+Poor oral hygiene can contribute to the development of jawbone loss, especially when combined with factors like genetic predisposition or advanced age. oral hygiene If this inflammation is not treated in time, it develops further into periodontitis, which ultimately leads to the breakdown of the jawbone.

 Can teeth with bone loss be saved?